Disability and LGBTQ people: Medical care

 In some cases, medical providers or other authorities will use a transgender person's disability status to deny them gender-affirming care, using the argument that the person is not capable enough to give informed consent for such care.
 Similarly, people may deny LGBTQ+ self-identification on the basis of someone's disability, particularly intellectual disability.

 Alternatively, LGBTQ+ individuals may avoid seeking needed medical care, such as STI testing, or accessing disability services because of prejudiced comments or treatment by their healthcare providers.
 Those who do seek medical care, but do not disclose their identity, may have adverse health consequences when their identity is not taken into account by their physicians.

 LGBTQ+ individuals with disabilities that need in-home care may be especially vulnerable, as they may be less likely to have family that can care for them, and nurses or other hired caregivers may make prejudiced or uneducated statements to their patients.
 Some individuals may choose to change their appearance or behavior so as to appear straight or cisgender to caregivers.
 For people who are unsure of their sexual or gender identity, caregivers or assistants may be unwilling to discuss the topic with their client.

 Interpersonal relationships

 Both LGBTQ+ people and people with disabilities face high rates of sexual assault compared to the general population; for people who are both LGBTQ+ and disabled, the statistics are even higher.

 Employment

-Limited opportunities for employment may drive some disabled LGBTQ+ people to remained closeted at work, to avoid being fired.
+Limited opportunities for employment may drive some disabled LGBTQ+ people to remain closeted at work, to avoid being fired.
 For disabled individuals who are out, their disability and LGBTQ+ identity may further limit job opportunities.

 A 2020 study of American lawyers found that nearly 60% of respondents who were both LGBTQ+ and disabled reported having experienced discrimination in the workplace related to their identities.